ZeroWiggliness/CodeCoverageAdv/README.md

 ## Differences

 The quality of the calculations depends on the Cobertura file supplied to the action.
-For dot-cover & reportgenerator it is identical, for jest it can be a little off because it doesnt seem to provide (or my calculations are off) the same line coverage as the ones used to calcuate a file.
-A good example of this is this actions very own test case.
-The test output the file with 158 lines but there are actually 185 defined.
-If you know why, let me know.
+For some reason I cant get it with exactly the same branch results.
+If you have an idea why please let me know.

 ## Building and Bundling